Skip to main content

 Once your data loads, you'll see your most recent night's session on the dashboard.
 Here's what you're looking at:

-The AHI Ring.
-This is your headline number, displayed prominently at the top.
+The AHI Donut.
+This is your headline number, displayed prominently in the session card.
 It shows your Apnea-Hypopnea Index, the number of breathing disruptions per hour.
-The ring is color-coded: green means excellent (under 5), and warmer colors indicate higher levels that deserve attention.
+The donut breaks down your events by type (obstructive, central, hypopnea) so you can see not just how many events you had, but what kind they were.
+The number is color-coded: green means excellent control, and warmer colors indicate higher levels that deserve attention.

-Each card shows your value with a color-coded status indicator: green for healthy ranges, amber or orange when something may need attention.
-You don't need to memorize normal ranges; the color coding does the interpretation for you.
+Each gauge shows your value with a color-coded rating (Excellent, Good, Moderate, etc.), a visual range indicator, and a comparison to your personal average.
+You don't need to memorize normal ranges; the gauges do the interpretation for you.

 Step 4: Understand Your Insights